AarpadD/Blog_Backend/README.md

-This project is a simple backend system for a blogging website built with FastAPI, MongoDB, and PyMongo.
+This project is a backend system for a blogging website built with FastAPI, MongoDB, and PyMongo.
 It provides RESTful APIs in order to help users manage their blog posts efficiently.

 Features: